 In order to mitigate the potential for adverse effects due to potential accidental spills during construction, it is recommended that the contractor prepare a spill prevention and response plan to outline the material handling and storage protocols, mitigation measures (e.g., spill kits on-site), monitoring measures and spill response plans (i.e., emergency contact procedures, including Spills Action Centre, and response measures including containment and clean-up).
+Provisions for a minimum refueling distance of 30 m from waterbodies should be included in this plan.
 Implementation of an effective spill prevention and response plan is anticipated to be largely effective in preventing adverse effects on natural heritage features.